RaynorLEE/CATS/README.md

 To run the code, follow these steps:

 1. **Install dependencies:**
-   Create a virtual environment and install the required packages.
+   Create a python environment and install the required packages.
 You can refer to the `requirements.txt` from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/blob/main/requirements.txt).

    ```bash
    pip install -r requirements.txt